 Stainless steel grain direction: One direction throughout.

 File or grind exposed welds smooth and flush.
-[A: Finish to match adjacent surface finish.]
+Finish to match adjacent surface finish.
 Do not leave grinding marks.
 Construct internal and external corners with sharp lines.
 Provide continuous welds unless otherwise accepted by the Consultant in writing.
 Brighten and buff aluminum and stainless steel welds to match appearance of the adjacent surface.

 Remove weld spatter and slag.
 After finish grinding and smoothening welds, passivate welds with pickling paste.